Flying-Tree/Leo-the-chick/README.md

 ## Controles

-Escape to close the app
+- Escape to close the app

-WASD or the arrow keys to move
+- WASD or the arrow keys to move, **WASD equivalents such as ZQSD do not work**, please temporarily use the QWERTY (US) layout or use the arrow keys (less convenient)

-Mouse to look arround
+- Mouse to look arround

 ## Credits